pip-services/pip-services-docs/content/en/golang/commons/reflect/recursive_object_writer.md

 > (c *TRecursiveObjectWriter) SetProperties(obj interface{}, values map[string]interface{})

-- **obj**: interface{} - an object to write properties to.
+- **obj**: interface{} - object to write properties to.
-- **values**: map[string]interface{} - a map, containing property names and their values.
+- **values**: map[string]interface{} - map containing property names and their values.

 #### SetProperty
-Recursively sets value of object and its subobjects property specified by its name.
+Recursively sets value of an object's and its subobjects' property specified by its name.

 The object can be a user defined object, map or array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be an object property, map key or array index.

-If the property does not exist or introspection fails this method doesn't do anything and doesn't any throw errors.
+If the property does not exist or introspection fails this method doesn't do anything and doesn't throw any errors.

 > (c *TRecursiveObjectWriter) SetProperty(obj interface{}, name string, value interface{})

-- **obj**: interface{} - an object to write property to.
+- **obj**: interface{} - object to write a property to.
-- **name**: string - a name of the property to set.
+- **name**: string - name of the property to set.
-- **value**: interface{} - a new value for the property to set.
+- **value**: interface{} - new value for the property to set.